THE MOST TRUSTED COPYCAT RECIPES

 Starbucks Almond Croissant

-Making croissants takes time and patience since the dough must be rested, and rolled, and folded a number of times to create dozens of buttery layers that good croissants flaunt.
-The dough behaves best when the process is stretched out over three days, with two overnight rests in the refrigerator to relax and ferment.
-Patience will be rewarded since the long rests develop better flavor and the dough becomes easier to work, although it is possible to make a batch of Starbucks Almond Croissants in one day over a stretch of about 7½ hours if you really want to.
+Making croissants takes time and patience since the dough must be rested, rolled, and folded multiple times to create the dozens of buttery layers that good croissants flaunt.
+The dough performs best when the process is spread over three days, including two overnight rests in the refrigerator to relax and ferment.
+Your patience will pay off, as the long rests develop better flavor and make the dough easier to work with, though it is possible to create a copycat batch of Starbucks Almond Croissants in the same day in about 7½ hours if you skip the overnight resting of the dough.

 Taco Bell Cinnamon Twists

-You can find duros in many shapes at Latin markets or online, but for this hack you want spirals that look like rotini.
-Most duros you find will likely be saltier and denser than what Taco Bell uses since the chain created a custom recipe for American palates.
+You can find duros in various shapes at Latin markets or online, but for this hack, you want spirals that resemble rotini.
+Most duros you find will likely be saltier and denser than those used by Taco Bell since the chain developed a custom recipe for American tastes.

-It takes just 10 to 15 seconds for the pasta to puff up in the oil—it will be sudden and dramatic and the duros crisps will float to the top.
-When they do, gently poke at them, and stir them around in the hot oil until they are evenly cooked.
-It only takes about a minute to fry each batch.
+It takes just 10 to 15 seconds for the pasta to puff up in the oil—this occurs suddenly and dramatically, causing the duros crisps to float to the top.
+When they do, gently poke at them and stir them in the hot oil until they are evenly cooked.
+Frying each batch takes only about a minute.

 Starbucks Double Chocolate Brownie